ezBastion/doc/setup/01-ezb_pki.rst

 security consideration
 ----------------------
-- You can use your own pki system, simply copy certificat pair in node cert folder.
+- ezb_pki is an auto-enrolment system, if you do not add nodes, stop the service or don't install it and use debug mode instead.
-- ezb_pki is a auto enrolment system, if you do not add nodes, stop the service or don't install it and use debug mode instead.
+- Protect cert folder.
-- protec cert folder
+- Backup the private/public key.